Kluivert clarifies his position on the Saudi League to Koora | Goal.com South Africa

-Dutchman Patrick Kluivert, the former coach of the Indonesian national team, has revealed his stance on working in the Saudi Pro League, noting that he had hoped to continue his tenure with the Indonesian national team despite their failure to qualify for the 2026 World Cup.
+Former Indonesia coach Patrick Kluivert has expressed his interest in joining the Saudi Pro League, while admitting he had hoped to stay on with the Garuda squad even after their 2026 World Cup qualifying campaign ended.

 The 49-year-old took charge at a crucial stage last year and steered the team through the Asian World Cup qualifiers.